kgoralski/kotlin-reactive-playground/README.md

 Requests:
 1. will fetch repository from github and save to mongodb
-2. will fetch all github repositories and save them to mongodb
+2. will fetch all github repositories by user and save them to mongodb
 3. will fetch saved repositories from mongodb

 ```bash